Updated September 7, 2018 with additional members added to the Carnivora.

 Traditional paleontology sees

 the origin of the clade Carnivora only after 65 mya.
-The large reptile tree pushes that origin back more than 60 million years with the appearance of Vincelestes.
+The large reptile tree pushes that origin back more than 110 million years with the appearance of more derived multituberculates in the Middle Jurassic.
 As we’ve seen with other taxa, it’s more important where the taxon nests than whether it has traits specified by paradigm for a certain clade.
 And this is especially true for basal members.

 It gets pretty hairy.

-Unlike seals AND unlike non-placental eutherians, Palaeosinopa has a long, robust tail.
+Unlike seals AND unlike non-placental eutherians, Palaeosinopa has a long, robust tail retained from weasel ancestors.
 Like seals, the medial manual and pedal digits, especially digit 2 are longer than the others.
 The femur is short and robust.
-The scapulae are similar in shape.

 Other pantolestids include